 Sure, you might be able to build your own referral program.
 While some businesses choose to go that route, even if it works out fine, it often comes with a high price tag.
 It also involves many months of development.

-The benefit of referral software is to enable businesses to provide certain capabilities to their customers that would otherwise be too difficult to do on their own.
+The benefit of a platform is to enable businesses to provide certain capabilities to their customers that would otherwise be too difficult to do on their own.
 This then allows businesses to focus on their business responsibilities and focus on what they do best.

 Businesses that have the resources can definitely benefit from an in-house build, as any issue that arises can be handled internally.
 But, it can be a time-consuming hassle to build an entire infrastructure from scratch.